matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 By default, a docker container is assigned an IPv4 address in a private range which the Docker daemon will then NAT to the host's address.
 Hence, we can do port forwarding from containers to be visible at ports on the host's IP address

 ## (3b.v) What requirements must be met so that the container miniwhoami_20411 can be reached from outside via its own IPv6 address?
+NDP proxy has to be enabled such that the Docker host can listen to neighbour solicitation requests for the container's IP address and send a confirmation response that it is responsible for the IP address.

 # Task 4 - Docker IPv6 NDP